s-kella/library_parsing/README.md

 # library_parsing

 Download books from the online-library [tululu.org](https://tululu.org/).
 Download the text of the book, and cover, and create a website with books. <br />
-* main.py downloads books creates a file a with descriptions of the all downloaded books (title, author, genres, user comments from tululu.org). <br />
+* `main.py` downloads books and creates a file a with descriptions of the all downloaded books (title, author, genres, user comments from tululu.org). <br />
-* render_website.py and creates a website using this file. <br />
+* `render_website.py` creates a website using this file. <br />
 Example of a [website](https://s-kella.github.io/library_parsing/pages/index0.html) on GitHub Pages.

 ### How to install: